CoDS-GCS/MEGR-APT-code/README.md

 ## MEGR-APT RDF Provenance graph construction
 The first step in MEGR-APT is to construct provenance graphs in the RDF graph engine.
-- Use `construct_pg_darpa_optc.py` to query kernel audit logs from a structured database, Postgres, and construct a provenance graph in NetworkX format.
+- Use `construct_pg_cadets.py` to query kernel audit logs from a structured database, Postgres, and construct a provenance graph in NetworkX format.
-- Use `construct_rdf_graph_darpa_optc` to construct RDF-Based provenance graphs and store them in RDF graph engine, Stardog.
+- Use `construct_rdf_graph_cadets.py` to construct RDF-Based provenance graphs and store them in RDF graph engine, Stardog.

 ## MEGR-APT Hunting Pipeline
-MEGR-APT hunting pipeline consist of 4 steps as follows:
+MEGR-APT hunting pipeline consist of 3 steps as follows:
-2. Use `extract_rdf_subgraphs_[dataset].py` to extract suspicious subgraphs based on given attack query graphs' IOCs.
+2. Use `extract_rdf_subgraphs_cadets.py` to extract suspicious subgraphs based on given attack query graphs' IOCs.
 3. Run `main.py` to find matches between suspicious subgraphs and attack query graphs using pre-trained GNN models (Has to run the script with the same parameters as the trained model, check the GNN matching documentation for more details).
-4. Use `invistigate_detected_subgraphs.py` to investigate detected subgraphs and produce a report to human analyst.
 The full hunting pipeline could be run using `run-megrapt-on-a-query-graph.sh` bash script to finds search for a specific query graph in a provenance graph.
-For evaluation, `run-megrapt-per-host-for-evaluation.sh` could be used ( needs to double confirm the bash script and ground cases in `dataset_config.py` file )
+For evaluation, `run-megrapt-per-host-for-evaluation.sh` could be used ( needs to double confirm the bash script and ground cases in the bash script file. )
+Use the Demo jupyter notebook to investigate detected subgraphs and produce a report to human analyst.

 ## MEGR-APT Training Pipeline
 To train a GNN graph matching model for MEGR-APT, you need to configure training/testing details in get_training_testing_sets() function in `dataset_config.py` file.
 Then take the following training steps: